Cmastris/top_tweets/README.md

 ## FAQs

+### Is the Twitter API used directly?

+This project was built using [Tweepy](https://www.tweepy.org/), specifically [version 3.10.0](https://docs.tweepy.org/en/v3.10.0/), which is used to access version 1.1 of the Twitter API.

+Thanks to the Tweepy team!

 ### Are there any limits?

 Yes, the Twitter API's standard rate and request limits apply.
 Exceptions/errors relating to limits aren't explicitly handled, but [`tweepy.API`](https://docs.tweepy.org/en/v3.10.0/api.html#tweepy-api-twitter-api-wrapper) (editable in `twitter_auth.py`) can be configured to wait for rate limits to replenish.